DogFoodAdvisor is reader supported See how

 CarbsCarbohydrates

-Beef, chicken meal, whole dried potato, natural pork flavor, tapioca, dried peas, pea starch, sunflower meal, chicken fat (preserved with mixed tocopherols), beef and bone meal, whole flaxseed, pea protein, venison, lamb, menhaden fish meal, natural flavor, salt, taurine, vitamins (vitamin E supplement, ascorbic acid (source of vitamin C), niacin, vitamin A supplement, thiamine mononitrate, d-calcium pantothenate, riboflavin supplement, pyridoxine hydrochloride, vitamin B12 supplement, folic acid, biotin, vitamin D3 supplement), choline chloride, minerals (ferrous sulfate, zinc sulfate, copper sulfate, sodium selenite, manganese sulfate, calcium iodate), zinc sulfate, lactic acid, citric acid (preservative), rosemary extract
+Beef, chicken meal, whole dried potato, natural pork flavor, dried peas, pea starch, sunflower meal, chicken fat (preserved with mixed tocopherols), beef meal, whole flaxseed, pea protein, venison, lamb, menhaden fish meal, natural flavor, salt, taurine, vitamins (vitamin E supplement, ascorbic acid (source of vitamin c), niacin, vitamin A supplement, thiamine mononitrate, d-calcium pantothenate, riboflavin supplement, pyridoxine hydrochloride, vitamin B12 supplement, folic acid, biotin, vitamin D3 supplement), choline chloride, minerals (ferrous sulfate, zinc sulfate, copper sulfate, sodium selenite, manganese sulfate, calcium iodate), zinc sulfate, lactic acid, citric acid (preservative), rosemary extract

 Fiber (estimated dry matter content) = 5%